Naz1337/SE_Lab6_7/SE F.E. 22231 Answers/README.md

 ---

-> d) Software failures can cause inconvenience to the users of the software.
-In your opinion, is it ethical or not for companies to release software that they know including faults that could lead to software failures?<br>
+`d) Software failures can cause inconvenience to the users of the software.
+In your opinion, is it ethical or not for companies to release software that they know including faults that could lead to software failures?`

-Explain FOUR (4) consequences resulted if KTST has faults but been released to the customer.
+`Explain FOUR (4) consequences resulted if KTST has faults but been released to the customer.`

 ### Answer 1